 When it comes to dining, Ponta Delgada covers all bases, with the city boasting plenty of cafés, restaurants, and bars offering everything from morning coffee to wine tastings, snacks, and gourmet meals.

-Ponta Delgada is also ideally located for some of São Miguel’s best beaches, with an excellent transport system that allows for easy exploration of the wider island.
+Ponta Delgada is also ideally located for some of the best beaches in the Azores, with an excellent transport system that allows for easy exploration of the wider island.

 History & Culture